kalashjain23/ImageCaptionGenerator/README.md

 # **Image Caption Generator**

 ## **Idea**
 An AI tool that can create multiple captions for an image!
+The model used here is the [blip-image-captioning-large](https://huggingface.co/Salesforce/blip-image-captioning-large) by Salesforce.

 ## **How to setup**
 *Cloning the repository*